Recording Board of Directors Meetings

 Additionally, even though there may not be an expectation of privacy when attending a board meeting, attendees do expect that what they say in the meeting won't be released to the public.
 To protect the privacy of board members, many companies prohibit recording devices in meetings.

 If you need help with recording board of directors meetings, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.